An interpretable universal bound for multiserver queues via a leave-one-out technique: Conclusion

 \section{Conclusion}

-In this paper, we prove a new bound on the steady-state mean queue length for the \ggn queue.
-Our bound achieves universal $1/(1-\rho)$-scaling and, while requiring slightly stronger assumptions than those in \citep{LiGol_25}, provides significantly smaller constants.
+In this paper, we prove a new universal bound on the steady-state mean queue length for the \ggn queue.
+Our bound achieves the order $O\big(1/(1-\rho)\big)$ and, while requiring slightly stronger assumptions than those in \citep{LiGol_25}, provides significantly smaller constants.
 Our proof synthesizes three key elements: a modified \ggn queue, the Basic Adjoint Relationship (BAR), and our new leave-one-out technique.
-We also extend our proof to analyze the \ggn queue with fully heterogeneous servers.
+We also extend our result to the \ggn queue with fully heterogeneous servers.

 A natural direction for future work is to investigate the tightness of our bounds.
 While it may be unrealistic to expect any simple closed-form bound to be arbitrarily tight for the \ggn queue, there is potential for improvement.
 An ideal bound might resemble Kingman's bound, depending only on the low-order moments of the service-time distribution.
 Such a bound would yield smaller constants for heavy-tailed systems.
-Furthermore, in sub-Halfin-Whitt regimes, research in special cases suggests that scalings better than $O(1/(1-\rho))$ may be possible \citep[e.g.,][]{PraDanMag_24_exp_tail,BraDai_16_Erlang_C}.
+Furthermore, in sub-Halfin-Whitt regimes, research in special cases suggests that better orders than $O\big(1/(1-\rho)\big)$ may be possible \citep[e.g.,][]{PraDanMag_24_exp_tail,BraDai_16_Erlang_C}.

 Another promising direction is to apply our proof techniques to other large-scale queueing systems, such as load-balancing models with general service-time distributions.

 Finally, it would be interesting to explore the theoretical connections between the leave-one-out technique and other existing techniques for proving asymptotic independence \citep[e.g.][]{WanHarJia_19}.
 Clarifying their similarities and respective scopes would enrich the analytical toolbox for queueing systems.